gioblu/NPC-Forge/docs/development.md

 2. BOW (Bag Of Words) to accommodate word inversions.
 3. IDF weighted Levenshtein to handle typos.

 For the first time after almost 2 months throwing spaghetti at the wall and hope they stuck, I felt again the joy of working on something comprehensible and predictable.
 I finally had a reliable terminal assistant working on my computer!

 I decided to call it [TERMy](https://github.com/gioblu/NPC-Forge/tree/main/npcs/termy):

 [![Terminal demonstration](/npcs/termy/showcase.gif)](https://www.youtube.com/watch?v=qeIp0xePLBg)

 How this compares to established NLU frameworks?
 [Rasa](https://github.com/rasahq/rasa) and [NLP.js](https://github.com/axa-group/nlp.js/) are heavy and rely on machine learning classifiers and training pipelines, [ChatScript](https://github.com/ChatScript/ChatScript) is massive with a notoriously steep learning curve.
 NPC-Forge strips all that away, requiring zero training, specifying a powerful and flexible data format, and featuring a surprisingly capable parser small enough to run on a micro-controller.

 ### Let's connect it to Copilot
-I have developed my own NPC called [TERMy](https://github.com/gioblu/NPC-Forge/tree/main/npcs/termy) and connected it to Copilot to handle a subset of the prompts I was before sending to Claude, it is not an LLM, and it is instantaneous!
+I have developed [TERMy](https://github.com/gioblu/NPC-Forge/tree/main/npcs/termy) and connected it to Copilot to handle a subset of the prompts I was before sending to Claude, it is not an LLM, and it is instantaneous!
 I suspect this is the first time most of us see a deterministic agent using a harness, although, I believe, this will be the prevalent topic in the near future:

 [![Copilot integration](/npcs/termy/vscode.gif)](https://www.youtube.com/watch?v=Wzzouhq2a8A)